UMGGW 34x8 [M4] GW / N38

 need more quantity?Don't know what to buy?

-Call us tel: +48 22 499 98 98 or get in touch through form on our website.
-You can check the strength and the shape of neodymium magnet in our magnetic calculator magnetic mass calculator
+Give us a call tel: +48 22 499 98 98 or get in touch through form on the contact page.
+You can check the strength as well as the shape of neodymium magnets in our force calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.